-Valuation Date: December 31, 2021 Methods and Assumptions Used to Determine Contribution Rates for Fiscal Year 2021: Actuarial Cost Method Entry Age Normal Amortization Method Prior to 2017, the total City contribution is generated by a tax equal to 1.00 times the contributions by participants to the Plan two years prior to the year of the tax levy.
+Valuation Date: December 31, 2022

+Methods and Assumptions Used to Determine Contribution Rates for Fiscal Year 2022:

+Actuarial Cost Method Entry Age Normal

+Amortization Method Prior to 2017, the total City contribution is generated by a tax equal to 1.00 times the contributions by participants to the Plan two years prior to the year of the tax levy.
 For tax levy years 2017-2021, the statutory contributions are equal to \$36 million, \$48 million, \$60 million, \$72 million, and \$84 million, respectively.
 For tax levy years on and after 2022, the statutory contributions are equal to a level percentage of pay contribution determined so that the Plan attains a 90% funded ratio by the end of 2058 on an open group basis.

 Remaining Amortization Period Not Applicable.
 An amortization payment is not directly calculated.
 The amortization payment is the difference between the total statutory contribution and the employer normal cost contribution.

-Asset Valuation Method 5-year smoothed market Inflation 2.25% as of the December 31, 2020 actuarial valuation Salary Increases Salary increase rates based on service-related productivity and merit rates plus wage inflation of 3.00%.
-Post Retirement Benefit Increases Postretirement benefit increases are equal to 3.00 percent, compounded annually, for Tier 1 members.
-Post retirement increases for Tier 2 and Tier 3 members are equal to the lesser of 3.00 percent or one-half the annual unadjusted percentage increase (but no less than zero) in the Consumer Price Index-U for the 12 months ending with the September preceding the date of the increase, using simple interest.
+Asset Valuation Method 5-year smoothed market

+Inflation 2.25% as of the December 31, 2021 actuarial valuation and merit rates plus wage inflation of 3.00%.